Road trips in Türkiye with Halalbooking: Bodrum-Antalya Route

 Situated in the foothills of the Taurus Mountains, Kemer is one of the most popular holiday destinations in the Mediterranean region.
 Here amazing mountains covered with lush forests meet the sea.
 Besides, in Kemer, there are numerous historical buildings dating back to the times BC, the Seljuk period and World War I.

-These are the historical landmarks in Kemer: the Ancient City Of Idyros, which is within walking distance of the city centre and attracts attention with its floor mosaics, the Seljuk Hunting Lodge, which was built between 1230-1248 and which is the only example of the Turkish-Islamic art tradition and the Paris 2 Shipwreck, an underwater French ship sunk by gunfire during World War I off the Kemer Marina (shipwreck diving available).
+These are the historical landmarks in Kemer: the Ancient City of Idyros, which is within walking distance of the city centre and attracts attention with its floor mosaics, the Seljuk Hunting Lodge, which was built between 1230-1248 and which is the only example of the Turkish-Islamic art tradition and the Paris 2 Shipwreck, an underwater French ship sunk by gunfire during World War I off the Kemer Marina (shipwreck diving available).

 You can visit islands such as Suluada, Ucadalar, Olympos, Demre and Myra with daily boat tours.